Methaphur/methaphur.github.io/about.md

 I am an active core member of both the **MathematiX Club** and the **Coding Club** at NISER.
 Below are some of my roles and contributions:

+- **Code N Cffee**: Organized weekly coding sessions where students gather to solve problems, discuss algorithms, and learn new programming concepts.

 - **Switcheroo Coding Event**: Organized the event, developed the competition website, and ensured its smooth execution.
 More details about the event can be found [here](https://www.niser.ac.in/~smishra/event/2022sdg/switcheroo.html).

 - **Pi Day Celebration 2024**: Organized the Pi Day event as part of the Mathematix Club, engaging participants in math-related activities like puzzles, quizzes, and talks.

+- **SUMS/SRS/AXIOM**: Organized many takjs ithin in the club and also participated in the events.

 ---